akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 I will try to give as much practical examples as I can, both using math and code examples.
 I hope you have fun learning!

-## What is a Neural Network
+## What is a Neural Network?

-A Neural Network is an algorithm that is able to learn patterns and predict patterns using input.
-This could be for example predicting the weather based on historical weather data, or for example recognizing pandas based on pictures of pandas the network has been trained on earlier.
+A Neural Network is an algorithm that is able to learn a function and use this function to create new output.
+More formally:

+The x and y here could be literally anything.
+As an example x could be the number of hours you work out, and the y the number of calories burned.
+A Neural Network could be used to approximate the relationship (f) between these two.
+Whats more, once a Neural Network has been trained, you can use it to predict calories burned by just filling in the number of hours worked out.

+The power of Neural Networks is that with the right data and architecture they are able to learn very complicated relationships, and they can be used within various field.
+This is also why they are very popular.
+Neural Networks are being used today for all kinds of tasks such speech recognition, picture recognition, or even music generation.

 Despite being inspired by our brain, a
 Neural Network is actually very different.
-Our brain is vastly more complicated and most of our brain is currently not well understood, so an elaborate comparison will not do any justice to our brains complexity.
+Our brain is vastly more complicated and most of our brain is currently not very well understood, so an elaborate comparison will not do any justice to our brains complexity.
 That being said, there are alot of cool things